 In marketing, red is a classic colour for sales posters.
 Why?
 Because this colour evokes strong feelings that lead to action.
 It’s also a colour used to reflect expertise – big, leading brands often use red to denote that they’re the original, the best, like Coca Cola and Kellogg’s.

 CMYK: 0%, 26%, 81%, 1%

-The Lib Dem party is actual a combination of two parties that merged in 1988 – the Liberal party (whose colour was yellow) and the Social Democratic party (who were routed in socialism, hence red).
+The Liberal Democrats are a combination of two parties that merged in 1988 – the Liberal Party (whose colour was yellow) and the Social Democratic Party (who were routed in socialism, hence red).

 As well as orange being a mix of the two previous parties’ colours, there’s significant meaning behind this blend.
-By combining parties, the liberal democrats seek to balance the different kinds of liberalism, such as social liberalism, economic liberalism and political liberalism, to create a more well-rounded and complete liberal party.
+By combining parties, the Liberal Democrats seek to balance the different kinds of liberalism, such as social, economic, and political, to create a more well-rounded and complete party.
 Therefore, the orange symbolises this ideology.

 Orange in Marketing

 Orange is a very enthusiastic colour in marketing – it’s happy, friendly, energetic and very attention-grabbing.
 As well as children’s and drinks companies, like Fanta and Gatorade using this vibrant shade, it’s also used to signify a fresh alternative for businesses like Amazon and Mozilla Firefox.